-The “OS/390 and z/OS Security Technical Implementation Guide” of the U.S. Department of Defense (DOD) only provides a basic approach for a secure z/OS implementation.
-The German Federal Office for Information Security (BSI) is far comprehensive.
+The “OS/390 and z/OS Security Technical Implementation Guide” of the US Department of Defense (DOD) provides only a basic approach for a secure implementation of z/OS.
+The German Federal Office for Information Security (BSI) is far more comprehensive.

 Since 2004 the German Federal Office for Information Security (BSI) has been focusing on necessary security measures for the mainframe platform in its central security guide, the “IT Baseline Protection Manual” (www.bsi.bund.de).
 Section 6.10 focuses on the z platform and describes the risks and related basic protection measures for a secure z platform.

 The German security guide describes today’s demand for using real-time monitoring technology for securing the systems against manipulation and the exploitation of possible z/OS-specific weaknesses.
 According to the IT Baseline Protection Manual, “…such detection measures are practically indispensable if the greater damage is to be expected. …” and the necessary “… use of a real-time security monitor for z/OS systems in determining security infringements faster.…” (both passages are taken from the “Basic IT Security Protection Manual, 2004 Edition, Section “M6.67 Use of detection measures for security incidents”).
 Real-time monitoring of only a single isolated security aspect, such as SMF records, is still insufficient.
 Monitoring the entire z/OS with all its components and complex relations and details is crucial.